 import rego.v1

-# Deny discount above maximum for account tier
+# Block discounts above the maximum for the account tier.

 deny contains msg if {